Want free Disney SVG cut files for Cricut Design Space? Just make your own!

 Depending on what you want to do with the end design, you can either slice or attach the button.

 How to make a Free Minnie Mouse SVG in Cricut Design Space

 Minnie Mouse is almost as easy as Mickey.
 The key different is the bow.

 To make a bow, start with a circle and heart shape.

 Alter the circle so it is a vertical oval.
 Make sure the tallest part of the oval is the same as the width of the hear.
 You can just type this in to make sure it is more accurate by using the Size Tool on the top panel.

 Position the over the sideways heart so the tallest parts align.

 Create another tall oval using the circle shape.
 Depending on what you want to do with the design, either weld it over the 2 bow ends or position it over the area and slice.

 Remember, you can only slice 2 things at one time.
 After slicing the bow end, select all the components of the middle oval and weld.

-I have included the castle, bows and sunglasses SVGs for free in my resource library.
+I have included the Disney inspired castle, bows, and sunglasses SVGs for free in my resource library.